justwes2/terraforming-iam/README.md

 ```
 Any policies that are managed by this framework should be referenced by calling the module like so: `module.<POLICY NAME>.name`.
 Calling it by name can lead to compile time errors.

+### EC2 Role
+There is a role `bucket_access_role` listed as well.
+This creates a role which can be attached to an ec2 instanct that allows access to the contents of the S3 bucket specificed in the policy.
+Note that the `aws_iam_instance_profile` needs to be created to allow the role to be attached.

 ### Conclusion
+The advantages of Infrastructrue as Code (Repeatablity, Transparency, Auditablity) are just as applicable to Identity and Access Managment as to more traditonally defined infrastructure (compute, networking, storage).
 This framework was writtern for Terraform over Cloudformation.

-# TODO add ex for e2 -> bucket
+In a multi-cloud organization, a cloud agnositic tool like terraform can reduce complexity over a CSP specific tool like Cloudformation.